automl/neps/docs/reference/yaml_usage.md

+!!! note "Work in Progress"
+    This document is currently a work in progress and may contain incomplete or preliminary information.

 # YAML Usage
 For defining `run_args=`, some settings like `run_pipeline=`, `pre_load_hooks=`, and custom `searcher=` need both a path and a name to dynamically load them.
 This is crucial for components where NePS must find and execute specific code.